offsite-solutions/docker-os15/README.md

     /var/log/supervisord/supervisord.log

 ### Security
-Supervisord admin is listening on TCP:9010, the config file NOT CONTAINS the password for the GUI!
+Supervisord admin is listening on TCP:9010, the config file **NOT CONTAINS** the password for the admin GUI!

 ## Additional features
     ./os15-php74-xxx/

-os15-php74-xxx images are based on os15-php74-base image, but with special arguments to ensure the ability to build the proper image with required features only.
+os15-php74-xxx images based on os15-php74-base image, but with special arguments to ensure the ability to build the proper image with required features only.

 Docker build arguments are:
 - with_xdebug=TRUE|FALSE